Poland at a Glance

 Cracow is a vibrant city with some of the best museums and cultural programs in the world.
 The National Museum, for instance, has numerous branches here.
 Wawel Royal Castle is worth a visit as well as is the Historical Museum of Crakow or the old synagogue.
 When it comes to the city’s climate, the effects of the urban settlement are palpable.
 Not only are the temperatures rising, heavy storms also occur more often and cause significant damage.

 Wroclaw, the capital of Silesia, belonged to Germany until 1945 and was one of the last German cities to be seized by the Red Army in World War II.
 Since then, Wroclaw has developed into one of Poland’s major urban areas.
-Although the Polish cuisine may not have the best reputation, food lovers will not feel out of place in Wroclaw.
+Although the Polish cuisine may not have the best reputation, food lovers will not feel out of place there.
 The Old City offers lots of snack bars and places selling cheap and delicious food.

 Much like Warsaw, Wroclaw is a city for children.
 The city’s zoo is the biggest in the entire country and surely worth a visit for expat families.
 Another special treat are the little dwarf figures placed all over Wroclaw’s streets.
 Try to track them on the pavement, on lamp posts, and in many other places.
 Currently, you can find over 70 of these figures, all looking slightly different, throughout the city.